-Liver Blood Deficiency is one of many possible underlying factors from a TCM perspective for health issues, such as alopecia, anemia, astigmatism, bone spur, cataracts, glaucoma, gout, leukemia, numbness, sciatica, scleroderma among others, often involving layered combinations of issues.
+Liver Blood Deficiency is one of many possible underlying factors from a TCM perspective for health issues such as alopecia, anemia, astigmatism, bone spur, cataracts, glaucoma, gout, leukemia, numbness, sciatica, and/or scleroderma.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, liver blood deficiency is referenced in the following acupuncture protocol sections: